-Gaining a licence to hold a firearm is not a straight forward process in the UK so once you have obtained one, you want to ensure that you adhere to all the regulations so that storing your gun is safe and legal.
-For this reason, here at Latham’s Security Doorsets, we wanted to make sure you were well informed.
+Gaining a licence to hold a firearm is not a straight forward process in the UK.
+Once you have obtained one, you will want to ensure that you adhere to all the regulations so that storing your gun is both safe and legal.

-Your local police firearms licensing department can give you advice on security arrangements.
+Your local police firearms licensing department can give you additional advice on the security arrangements required.

 What is ‘secure storage’?